mourelatos-lab/MIWI-RK_manuscript/README.md

 ## Code
-The following section summarizes main parts of the code needed to reproduce publication findings.
+The following section summarizes main parts of the code needed to reproduce publication findings and figures.

 ### Tools and software
 Majority of tools were installed using `conda 23.3.1`.